Symplectic Structures with Non-Isomorphic Primitive Cohomology on open 4-Manifolds: McMullen-Taubes Type 4-manifolds

 \subsection{Cohomological Analysis}

 Denote by $g$ the monodromy from fiber the four--punctured 2-sphere $\Sigma_{0,4}$.
 Similarly, $f$ denotes either of the two monodromies coming from the four--punctured torus fiber $\Sigma_{1,4}$ in Table \ref{mon-table}.
 With the monodromy $f$, we can compute its action on $H^1(\Sigma_{1,4})$ (either by hand or with the help of software) to conclude that $\text{dim}\ker(f^*-1) =b_1(Y_{f})-1= 3$ in both `toroidal' cases.
-Let $X_f = S^1\times Y_{f}$ and $X_g = S^1\times Y_g$.
-By the above discussion, these manifolds are diffeomorphic, and we will compute the primitive cohomology of the symplectic structures associated to the fibrations, determined by the monodromy $f$ and $g$.
+Let $X = S^1\times Y_{f} = S^1\times Y_g$, these manifolds being diffeomorphic by the above discussion.
+We will compute the primitive cohomology of the symplectic structures associated to the fibrations determined by the monodromies $f$ and $g$.
 With respect to the ordering $(a_0, a_1, a_2, a_3, b_0)$ of basis vectors for $H^1(\Sigma_{1,4})$, computation shows the action on $H^1(\Sigma_{1,4})$ is given by

 for all $f$.
 Here $J$ is the Jordan matrix for $f^*-1$.
 We note it has two blocks of size 2 and one of size 1.
 It follows that

 A quick check shows